 My Friend’s Experience Who Saw Judit Polgar Play

 One of my friends had the privilege of watching her play in a tournament where other great players participated in 1990.
 She was 14 years old and she was not a Grand Master yet.
 However, she had achieved enough to play in a competitive tournament against adults.
 When she walked into the room, she demonstrated the body language of a World Champion.
 The way she was walking and the way she was checking the chessboards before a game was not expected by a child.
-It was obvious that her mentality was far superior to any of the other players who half of them had higher ELO rating than her.
+It was obvious that her mentality was far superior to any of the other players who half of them had a higher ELO rating than her.

 In that tournament, she won most games and she didn’t win1 or 2 games.
 That was a big surprise and my friend was convinced that this girl would become a legend.
 The other players were so intimidated that one of the top players jested “what is going on guys, shall a game against her can at least be ended in a draw”.
-That tournament was a huge success for her and a proof that mentality is very important in professional chess.
+That tournament was a huge success for her and proof that mentality is very important in professional chess.

 Other Major Achievements